Modules on M3

 The change only applies to new shell/desktop sessions in M3.
 Any existing sessions from before you were approved to use this software will not be able to access the software.

-to list all of the Linux groups you belong to on M3.
-You should see a group name corresponding to the "Group:" in the Karaage software page.
+To verify if the approval has worked, connect to a new shell/terminal session, and type groups to list all of the Linux groups you belong to on M3.
+You should see a group name corresponding to the "Group Name:" in the eResearch Resource Allocation System software page.

 Advanced module usage

 Feel free to read the official environment modules docs if you want to see advanced flags for playing with modules, or even to try setting up your own modules.
-Remember that the version of environment-modules
+Remember that the version of environment-modules on M3 lags behind the latest version.